jadolinic/jadolinic/README.md

 Frontend Developer
 ------------------

 I just finished my Udemy Course for full Web Developer by ZTM.
 Already have a degree in Web design and database.
-Currently refreshing my knowledge and working on simple projects.
+Currently refreshing my knowledge and working on simple projects while learning React and React Native.

 * 🌍  I'm based in Zagreb
 * ✉️  You can contact me at [jadolinic@gmail.com](mailto:jadolinic@gmail.com)